 After removing any stain, rinse the area thoroughly with a damp cloth, dry completely, and, if the floor finish has been removed in that area, recoat with appropriate finish or wax.

 It’s recommended a professional floor finisher be called to handle rust stains, dark spots, or stains that cover an extensive area.
-Sometimes the best response to a stain is to refinish the entire floor.
+Sometimes the best response to a stain is to refinish spot or the entire floor.